ai-fanatic/Spotify-Recommendation-System/README.md

 # Spotify Recommendation System and Streamlit Web App

 This project entails building a recommendation system in Spotify which is deployed as a web app using Streamlit.
 We will outline the process for accessing the Spotify Web API to extract a playlist and build a model to provide top recommendations to a user based on similarity towards other songs and audio features.
 Using Streamlit, we will show how this model can be deployed and accessed with music recommendations embedded for a user to listen to within a web browser.
-We will be using a playlist from Four Tet, an electronic music producer and DJ.
+We will be using a playlist from Four Tet, an electronic music producer and DJ!

 ## Goals